filipemedeiross/solving_sudoku/README.md

 ## Resolution Strategy Implemented in the Game

-The game interface offers the option to mark filled cells as correct or incorrect.
 Upon initiating each new game instance, a separate solver is employed, distinct from the one used in the sudoku generator.
 This solver undergoes a preprocessing phase utilizing inference propagation through simple node consistency.
-Subsequently, it executes the AC-3 algorithm followed by a search with backtracking to solve the constraint satisfaction problem (CSP), encapsulated within the **solver_backtracking_for_csp.py** submodule of the **solvers** subpackage.
+Subsequently, it executes the AC-3 algorithm followed by a search with backtracking to solve the constraint satisfaction problem (accessed through `solver_backtracking_for_csp.py` submodule of the `solvers` subpackage).

-To facilitate the application of the AC-3 algorithm, AllDifferent constraints are converted into binary constraints.
+To facilitate the application of the AC-3 algorithm, **AllDifferent** constraints are converted into binary constraints.
 This conversion enables the AC-3 algorithm to effectively reduce the domains of the variables, often leading to the discovery of a solution solely through inference propagation (consequently, the backtracking search for CSP only assigns values to the NxN variables once).

 Upon successfully finding the solution, it is stored in a dedicated attribute of the game grid.